parth1993/tsai-eva6/Assignments/S6/README.md

     - Defines a function to club conv layer with different normalization when normalization type is provided as argument

 # Our Finidings for different Normalization Techniques
-- We normalize the data so that calculations are smaller and also to make features common.
-    - Like without normalization ear of black cat is very much different than ear of white cat.
-    - By normalization we try to remove the color and focus only on ear in some channel.
+- Looking at the testing graph, Batch normalization results into better performance as compared to layer and Group normalization for our model.
+Reason can be the following:
-- Batchnorm is better because it works feature wise.
+    - BatchNorm works feature wise.
     - Layer norm and groupnorm work image wise and they actually suppress important feature maps based on useless feature maps.
-    - So it will be difficult to assign weight to such feature map which can vary from image to image.
+    - So in case of layer and group norm, it will be difficult to assign weight to such feature map which can vary from image to image.
-    - Whereas in batchnorm if a feature map is normalized, it is normalized for all images, and backprop will take care in determining the importance of that feature.
+    - Whereas in BatchNorm, if a feature map is normalized, it is normalized for all images, and backprop will take care in determining the importance of that feature.
+- Training time is bit lesser when used Normalization on data.
+It reduced calculations.
+- Model has converged faster.
+From around 14th epoch, it shows constant results.

 # Grpahs for Models with different Normalization and Regularization
 ## 1. Training Loss